-- 3. A bag contains 2 red marbles, 1 blue marble and 1 yellow marble.
-A second bag contains 1 red marble, 2 blue marbles and 1 yellow - a.
+- A bag contains 2 red marbles, 1 blue marble and 1 yellow marble.
+A second bag contains 1 red marble, 2 blue marbles and 1 yellow Marble from second marble.
+A marble is drawn from each bag. - a.
 Complete the table showing all the possible pairs of colours.